 - sweets and chocolates

-- deep fried foods more than three times a week.
+- deep fried foods more than 3 times a week

-Drinking water must also be provided, free of charge at all times, including meal times.
-Bread must also be available every day at mealtimes.
+Free drinking water must also be provided at all times, including meal times.

 Schools should provide special diets if your child needs one, for example, for medical or religious reasons.

-If you are concerned about the quality of the food that is provided in your child’s school you should contact the school in the first instance.
+If you're concerned about the quality of the food that your child is getting, you should contact the school.

 Many schools do have a policy covering the wearing of school clothing.
 The policy may state that certain items must be worn and that other items cannot be worn, for example, jeans.
 Schools must take religious and cultural requirements into account when drawing up a school uniform policy.
-You can find out what the school’s policy on school uniform is by asking the head teacher or the governing body.
+You can find out what the school’s policy on school uniform is by asking the school.